surreydigitalservices/locate-api/README.md

             "ward" : "S13002483"
         }

-*   country: Derived from ONS codes:
+*   `country`: Derived from ONS codes:
     England     Scotland    Wales       N Ireland
     E92000001   S92000003   W92000004   N92000002

-*   gssCode: Unitary Authority, Metropolitan and Non- Metropolitan District, London Borough or Scottish Council Area in which postcode falls.
+*   `gssCode`: Unitary Authority, Metropolitan and Non- Metropolitan District, London Borough or Scottish Council Area in which postcode falls.

-*   easting/northing/lat/long: location of CPLC.
+*   `easting`/`northing`/`lat`/`long`: location of CPLC.
 CPLC is the location indicator for this code point.
 This is a point within the postcode area that is nearest the mean position of postal addresses.
 Not geographical central point.

-*   nhsRegionalHealthAuthority: English Pan Strategic Health Authority in which CPLC falls. [optional]
+*   `nhsRegionalHealthAuthority`: English Pan Strategic Health Authority in which CPLC falls. [optional]

-*   nhsHealthAuthority: English Strategic Health Authority or Scottish Health Board in which CPLC falls. [optional]
+*   `nhsHealthAuthority`: English Strategic Health Authority or Scottish Health Board in which CPLC falls. [optional]

-*   county: County in which CPLC falls. [optional]
+*   `county`: County in which CPLC falls. [optional]

-*   ward: Electoral Ward or Division in which CPLC falls. [optional]
+*   `ward`: Electoral Ward or Division in which CPLC falls. [optional]

 ### Granularity

 Properties have a 1 to 1 mapping to statistical geographies.
 However the same does not hold true for postcodes.
-The address API call maps the properties to the gssCode at a property level.
+The address API call maps the properties to the
+`gssCode` at a property level.
 This ensures that when a postcode crosses a boundary the properties are correctly associated with either side of the boundary.

 As the authority lookup is only on a per postcode basis this level of accuracy is not available.